dropbox/dropbox-sdk-obj-c/README.md

 </p>

-If they press **Allow** or **Cancel**, the `db-<APP_KEY>` redirect URL will be launched from the view controller, and will be handled in your application delegate's `application:handleOpenURL` method, from which the result of the authorization can be parsed.
+If they press **Allow** or **Cancel**, the `db-<APP_KEY>` redirect URL will be launched from the view controller, and will be handled in your application delegate's `application:openURL:options:` method, from which the result of the authorization can be parsed.

 Now you're ready to begin making API requests!